square/square-php-sdk/doc/models/list-employee-wages-response.md

 # List Employee Wages Response

 The response to a request for a set of `EmployeeWage` objects.
-The response contains a set of `EmployeeWage` objects.
+Contains a set of `EmployeeWage`.

 ## Structure